 He currently lives in Washington, DC.

-Aly is the Director, Communications at Service Year Alliance where she manages media relations, messaging, social media, and advocacy communications.
+Aly is the Managing Director, Communications at Service Year Alliance where she manages media relations, messaging, social media, and advocacy communications.
 Aly previously was the Communications Manager at ServiceNation.
 She came to ServiceNation from The Incite Agency where she worked with public affairs and advocacy clients and managed the firm's administrative responsibilities and research.
 Aly was the assistant to Robert Gibbs, former White House Press Secretary, as well as Ben LaBolt, 2012 Press Secretary for President Obama's reelection campaign.

 Prior to joining The Incite Agency, Aly handled press in the U.S. Senate for Mo Cowan (D-MA) during his interim term in the U.S. Senate and continued working in that capacity as a press advisor as Sen. Cowan transitioned to private life.
 Previously, Aly worked on client projects at ASGK Public Strategies and fundraised for Joe Kennedy III and Alan Khazei on their respective House and Senate campaigns in Massachusetts.

 She offers experience in nonprofit, public sector, and private sector communications, as well as political campaigns and development strategy.
 Aly holds a degree in Communication from the University of Southern California's Annenberg School.
-She lives in Newburyport, Massachusetts, enjoys skiing, boxing, and hanging out with her husband, puppy, cat, and tortoise.
+She lives in Newburyport, Massachusetts, enjoys skiing, boxing, and hanging out with her husband, daughter, dog, and cat.

 Monique Ellington is skilled, multifaceted leader with a strong record of helping individuals achieve their full potential by creating new opportunities and overcoming barriers to success.
 Monique has extensive experience in workforce development, program development, individual empowerment and development.

 She is the Director, Program Engagement, where she strives to make a service year a common opportunity for every young person in the city of Chicago.
 Monique is fervently working to address social make a service problems and injustices in Chicago by connecting opportunity youth to new and existing opportunities and overcoming challenges that impact communities through service year opportunities.
 Previously, Monique served as the Training Development Manager for Greencorps Chicago, a city of Chicago program to assist individuals in gaining technical and professional skills while simultaneously overcoming multiple barriers to success.